pretix/pretix-docs/docs/topics/payment/bank-transfer.md

 Setting up bank transfer as a payment provider in pretix requires the following steps:

- 1. Enable the bank transfer plugin.
- 2. Choose the type of bank account (SEPA or other)
- 3. Enter mandatory info on the bank transfer settings page
+ 1. Setting up bank transfers by enabling the bank transfer plugin, editing the bank transfer settings
- 4. Make optional adjustments
- 5. Enable payment via bank transfer
- 6. Set up automatic transaction import **or** regularly import a digital bank statement **or** mark incoming payments as complete manually
+ 2. Setting up automatic transaction import **or** regularly import a digital bank statement
+ 3. Approving transactions manually
+ 4. Handling transactions that manually

-This section will guide you through those steps in detail.
+This section will guide you through these steps in detail.

 ### Setting up bank transfers